Mini Tummy Tuck

 What to Expect

 A mini tummy tuck usually takes about 1 hour to complete.
-Dr. Mariotti makes a small incision just above the pubic mound.
+East Bay plastic surgeon Dr. Eric Mariotti makes a small incision just above the pubic mound.
 Any scar will be well hidden below your bikini or underwear line.
 The excess skin is removed and the remaining skin is stitched back together again, forming a tighter, firmer tummy.
 The navel remains in its original place.

-If you also have concerns about excess fat, Dr. Mariotti may combine your mini tummy tuck with liposuction.
+If you also have concerns about excess fat near your belly or other area of your body, Dr. Mariotti may combine your mini tummy tuck with liposuction.
 The combined effect of both procedures produces noticeably slimmer and smoother stomachs.

 Request a Consultation Today!